MengLinMaker/Midi-Virtual-Piano/README.md

 * Musescore community
 * Reddit

+<div>&nbsp</div>

 ## Development Log - 10/07/22
 **Cross Platform Support**

-To create an app that allows quick feedback and cross platform support, a web app is used.
+To create an app that allows quick feedback and cross-platform support, a web app is used.
 This could be hosted for a [live demo on netlify](https://menglinmaker-midi-virtual-piano.netlify.app) for feedback, allowing faster development.

 **Maintainability**